JPDovale/vortecx/README.md

 Develop methods and properties in a structured way.
 Add annotations, properties, and define returns clearly, following consistent patterns.

 **Questions?**
 To clarify doubts or contribute to progress, feel free to open an issue in our GitHub repository.
-Rubyk's File Generation CLI is here to boost your development!
+Vortecx's File Generation CLI is here to boost your development!